gC4d/codeleap_backend_test/README.md

 - PostgreSQL database with automatic migration handling
 - Alpine-based Docker images for security and smaller size
 - Non-root user execution for container security
+- Abstract base models for code reuse (TimestampedModel)
+- Automatic counting of likes and comments on posts